 \subsection{Experimental Results}

-\subsubsection{Experiment on Synthetic Data.}
+\subsubsection{Experiment on Synthetic Data}

-The denoising results on the CAVE dataset are shown in Table \ref{tab:cave} and Figure \ref{fig:cave}.
-It can be seen that our proposed HIDFlowNet demonstrates better performance in most cases.
+The denoising results on the CAVE dataset are shown in Table \ref{tab:cave}.
+It can be seen that our proposed HIDFlowNet can obtain better performance in most cases.
 While achieving desirable results in Gaussian noise cases, most model-based methods fail to tackle complex noise as manually designed priors cannot fully describe complex situations.
-In addition, although HSIDCNN achieves the best PSNR in several cases by performing multiscale feature extraction, HIDFlowNet also achieves promising PSNR and performs significantly better in other evaluate indexes.
-The visualization results of reconstructed HSIs are provided in Figure \ref{fig:cave}.
-As shown in the figure, model-based approaches yield either still noisy images or over-smooth results.
+In addition, although HSIDCNN performs best with respect to PSNR in several cases by performing multiscale feature extraction, our HIDFlowNet also achieves promising PSNR value and performs significantly better with respect to other evaluate indexes.
+Model-based approaches yield either noisy images or over-smooth results.
 Deep learning-based methods obtain promising denoising results but are also prone to provide over-smooth predictions since these methods overemphasize the pixel similarity and ignore the underlying distribution of clean HSIs.
-In contrast, HIDFlowNet is more capable of preserving fine-grained details while restoring spatial smoothness without introducing undesirable artefacts.
+In contrast, HIDFlowNet is more capable of preserving fine-grained details while restoring spatial smoothness without introducing undesirable artifacts.
 The excellent performance of HIDFlowNet is primarily owing to the fact that the compressive encoding component suppresses noise and enhances the low-frequency part of HSIs, and the flow-based decoder enjoys the information-less property and preserves textural details.
-Moreover, HIDFlowNet also exhibits desirable denoising performance on the KAIST dataset as shown in Table \ref{tab:kaist}, which further verifies the superiority of our proposed method.
+Moreover, HIDFlowNet also exhibits desirable denoising performance on the KAIST dataset as shown in Table \ref{tab:kaist}, which further verifies the superiority of our method.

-\subsubsection{Experiment on Real-World Data.}
+\subsubsection{Experiment on Real-World Data}

-We further employ all models trained on the Indian Pines dataset for real-world HSI denoising to verify the effectiveness of our proposed approach.
-Since there is no ground truth for real-world data, we provide visualization results shown in Figure \ref{fig:realworld} for comparison.
-It can be observed that the original image is seriously degraded owing to environmental factors such as terrible atmosphere or sensor failure.
-Compared with other approaches, our HIDFlowNet effectively handles the unknown noise and outputs sharper and more realistic results, convincing the robustness and superiority of HIDFlowNet.